-Our supply chain approach aligns with principles such as compliance, equality, no forced labour, no child labour, and environmental impact.
-These guiding principles and our supply chain procedures, can be found in our Quality Manual, Purchasing Control Policy, New Vendor Selection and Registration, and Vendor Performance Review.
+Our supply chain strategy is also aligned with core principles such as compliance, equality, the prohibition of forced and child labour, and minimising environmental impact.
+These principles guide our supply chain practices, which include a Quality Manual, Purchasing Control Policy, and New Vendor Selection and Registration process.